 You can update the MaxRequestWorkers value in WHM with the following steps:

-The above process is what the Apache documentation recommends using:
+The above process is what the Apache documentation recommends, as outlined here: